 Beautiful code contains commentary but not too much, because if you have to comment on your own work it means the code is too complicated.
 Beautiful code is difficult to build by copy-paste because this bulldozer method does not account for nuance, upon which a lot can depend.
 In addition, when you are copying you are in danger of duplicating errors.

 Each year Proekspert presents the beautiful code award at Robotex.
 The winner receives €1,000.
-To enter the competition, send us a link to your beautiful code , or demonstrate your robot code on Sunday 1st December from 10:00 to 16:30 to the Beautiful Code judges at Proekspert's booth.
+To enter the competition, send us a link to your beautiful code on this page, or demonstrate your robot code on Sunday 1st December from 10:00 to 16:30 to the Beautiful Code judges at Proekspert's booth.